x8080x2/XEN/user-package/README-DESKTOP.md

-# Email Sender Desktop App
+# Email Sender Desktop App - Mode 1: Standalone (Local Processing)

-This is the desktop Electron version of the Email Sender application that can access your local files directly.
+This is the desktop Electron version of the Email Sender application that operates in **Mode 1 - Standalone (Local Processing)** only.
+It accesses your local files directly and makes API calls only to the hosted Replit server for actual email sending.

+## Mode 1 Operation
+- ✅ Loads templates from local `files/` folder
+- ✅ Reads SMTP configs from local `config/smtp.ini`
+- ✅ Reads recipients from local `files/leads.txt`
+- ✅ Makes API calls to hosted Replit server for actual email sending
+- ❌ No web browser support
+- ❌ No backend API fallbacks
+- ❌ No sample content fallbacks

 ## Setup Instructions